hashicorp/terraform-provider-aws/website/docs/d/acm_certificate.html.markdown

    `INACTIVE`, `EXPIRED`, `VALIDATION_TIMED_OUT`, `REVOKED` and `FAILED`.
 If no value is specified, only certificates in the `ISSUED` state are returned.
  * `types` - (Optional) A list of types on which to filter the returned list.
 Valid values are `AMAZON_ISSUED` and `IMPORTED`
+ * `most_recent` - (Optional) If set to true, it sorts certificates matched by previous criterias by the NotBefore field, returning only the most recent one.
+If set to false, it returns an error if more than one certificates are found.
+Defaults to false.
 ## Attributes Reference

  * `arn` - Set to the ARN of the found certificate, suitable for referencing in other resources that support ACM certificates.